389ds/389ds.github.io/docs/389ds/design/memberof-scalability.md

 The cache starts empty (see cache [life cycle](#cache life cycle)) at the memberof callback.
 Once *lookdown* has built the list of impacted nodes (leaf or groups), for each of them it will trigger a *look up* calling *memberof_fix_memberof_callback*.

-The function that actually implements the *look up* is *memberof_get_groups_r* and *memberof_call_foreach_dn*.
-Their interfaces must be changed with a new PRBool attribute that says is the provided *member_sdn* is a *group*.
+The function that actually implements the *look up* is *memberof_get_groups_r* that computes the set of ancestors of a given node.
+If the set is already caches it is used else it is computed (*memberof_call_foreach_dn*) and then cached.

-If this is a group

-try to retrieve the member_DN from the cache to get an array of for the *parents of the member_DN*.

-If it is not a group or in the cache, do an internal search to retrieve them and use a new callback function to build the array of *parents of the member_DN*.
-Then, at the condition it is a group add the member_DN/array to the cache (using member_DN as key).

-Finally for each parents in the array of *parents of the member_DN*, call *memberof_get_groups_callback*.
-This function needs to change a bit, because it will no longer be a search callback but a normal function taking the parent_DN in place of the Slapi_entry.
-This does not change the algo because this function is currently only using the entry DN.
+At this point leaf ancestors as well as grooup ancestors are cached as it is not possible to know if the node is a group or not.
+In *memberof_fix_memberof_callback*, after *memberof_get_groups_r* has returned (and cache the ancestor of the node), if the node is not a group then its cached ancestors are removed from the cache.

 ### scoping